arthur-caruso/tagget/README.md

-# Tagget
+# tagget

-Tagget is a Bash utility for dealing with file management.
+tagget is a Bash utility for dealing with file management.

 ## Installation